Courses

 SOC 380

-This course seeks to help students understanding the basic elements of the ethnographic method and how it can be applied to the analysis of various public policy settings.
+This course seeks to help students understand the basic elements of the ethnographic method and how it can be applied to the analysis of various public policy settings.
 We will focus on the suitability of ethnography for addressing at least three basic issues: (1) how people on the ground are affected by public policies; (2) the unintended consequences of public policy; (3) the co-production of public services, particularly the interaction between front line bureaucrats and their clients.

 Instructors